alexbelgium/hassio-addons/transmission/README.md

 1. Click the `Save` button to store your configuration.
 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
-1. Carefully configure the add-on to your preferences by modying the json file in /share/transmission, see the official documentation for for that.
+1. Carefully configure the add-on to your preferences, see the official documentation for for that.

 ## Configuration